The Wintergreen Community

 This networking and social organization, run completely by volunteers, meets monthly.
 They accommodate a variety of special interests, enhancing communication and neighborhood cohesion.
 In addressing needs with both formal committees and loose-knit groups, the Wintergreen Mountain Women is one of the major reasons for the vitality of the Wintergreen community.

 These two community organizations are composed, respectively, of the property owners living full- or part-time on Wintergreen mountain and, in the case of the valley group, those in and around Stoney Creek.
-They are both involved in reaching out to the Nelson County community as well as holding several fun gatherings every year.
+Working together they published the annual Wintergreen Directory.
+They both hold several fun gatherings every year for their members and cooperate to organize an annual Christmas gala at the resort.

 NCCF awards more than $100,000 in grants annually to area nonprofit organizations' proven programs that help Nelson County residents in need.
 Organizations they have supported include the Blue Ridge Medical Center, the Nelson County Habitat for Humanity, and the Jefferson Area Board on Aging.
 NCCF is a committee-advised fund of the nonprofit Charlottesville Area Community Foundation.